etn-electrical/zephyr-icd-mmplus/boards/arm/nrf51_ble400/doc/index.rst

 Overview
 ********

 BLE400 is a motherboard designed for BLE Bluetooth 2.4G Wireless Module.
-Used together with core board -- Core51822.
+Used together with Core board.

 Supported Features
 ==================